Skip to main content

 • Programme code: PG Cert Learning & Teaching in the Arts— 110P

-The closing date for on-time PGCert applications for UK students is 2 October 2023 and for international students is 1 December 2023.
+The closing date for all on-time PG Cert applications is 31 March 2025.
 If you submit your application after this date, we cannot guarantee that your application will be reviewed by the interview panel.
 If you do want to submit a late application, you must contact admissions@rcs.ac.uk in the first instance to check we are accepting late applications

 Application/Audition fees